menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

     .. image:: ../../images/migrate-dhcp-scope.png
       :width: 80%

   * **Source server**: Use the dropdown to select the server from which you want to migrate the scope.
+If you select multiple scopes, the dropdown populates only with the servers on which all the selected scopes exist.
   * **Destination server**: Use the dropdown to select the server to which you want to migrate the scope.
   * **Destination failover relationship**: Use the dropdown to select a failover relationship for the destination server.
   * **Migrate leases**: Check this box if you also want to migrate the leases within the scope.